hangoutsbot/hangoutsbot/README.md

   installation instructions on the GitHub repo.
 * A functional (also running!) copy of hangupsbot.

+# Recommendations

+* Both hubot and hangupsbot should run on the same server to reduce network connectivity issues

 # Setup

 1. `git clone` ALL THE THINGS (as usual).